 Alison: I’m with her.
 I’m not seeing anything yet but I’m getting her feelings.
 It’s a consistent feeling, not up or down, but deep.
 She’s on the level and it’s from the heart.
 She has a very good awareness of her own position and strength in the world.
 A good intellect.
 She has fortitude and she has a sort of abstract element to her character which is more spiritual than religious – very abstract/transparent, like layers of water confined by a dam.

 She’s had the baby and regards it as okay.
 It’s been the right thing to do and it’s in line with nature and she wouldn’t expect anything less.
 I’m seeing her now.
 She has a still face which reflects a still personality.
 Dark, curly hair.
-It looks as if she likes to wear her crown thing most of the time, not just at special occasions – likes being an ‘empress.
+It looks as if she likes to wear her crown thing most of the time, not just at special occasions – likes being an ‘empress.’

 I asked what her thoughts were about her husband.

 Alison: The first word that came to me was ‘bastard.’
 She hates him.
 She sees the liaison as a blemish and tries to blot it from her thoughts.
 Looks the other way.
 She tries not to be ruffled by it.
 There may be nice things about him physically but she doesn’t really want herself to appreciate it.
 I asked if she was down on him because she had previously been married to an emperor and Geoffrey was just the son of a count.
+Alison: Yes.
+Like a modern person thinking you don’t look at a man unless he’s a millionaire – there are no good benefits without it.
+In other circumstances she might have had more time for him, but not now.
+The age gap doesn’t really matter.
+She knows he has the beauty of youth but doesn’t want to see it.
+Sometimes in unguarded moments she will look at him and appreciate his looks but not when she’s on her guard.

 And her relationship with her father Henry I?